jumpjack/VST-converter/README.md

 # PLY format for reference

 ```
-ply
+ply                         magic string
-format ascii 1.0           { ascii/binary, format version number }
+format ascii 1.0            ascii/binary, format version number
-comment made by anonymous  { comments keyword specified, like all lines }
+comment made by anonymous   a comment starts by "comment" keyword
-element vertex VVVV        { number of vertex in the LOD }
+element vertex VVVV         number of vertex in the file
-property float32 x         { ok }
+property float32 x          ok
-property float32 y         { ok  }
+property float32 y          ok
-property float32 z         { ok  }
+property float32 z          ok
-element face FFFF          { number of faces in the LOD }
+element face FFFF           number of faces in the file
-property list uint8 int32 vertex_index    { each face is a list of int32 pointers to vertex; how many pointers is
+property list uint8 int32 vertex_index     each face is a list of int32 pointers to vertex; how many pointers is
-                                           given by an uint8 value before the values}
+                                           given by an uint8 value before the values
-end_header                 { delimits the end of the header }
+end_header                  delimits the end of the header
-0 0 0                      { start of vertex list }
+0 0 0                       start of vertex list
 0 0 1
 0 1 1
 0 1 0